 Traditionally, formation for professional leadership is a task which congregations, agencies, faith traditions and schools of theology have shared.
-Iliff's professional education is concerned with the holistic preparation of persons for leadership, including questions of spiritual development, character, professional ethics, self- and role-understanding, and of how one interacts with one's tradition.
 At Iliff the Consultation and Guidance (C&G) and Internship process is designed to provide resources for assessment and accountability to this process of personal and professional formation.
+Iliff's personal and professional formation process is concerned with the holistic preparation of persons for leadership, including questions of spiritual development, character, professional ethics, self- and role-understanding, and of how one interacts with one's tradition.

-- I. Personal, Professional and Spiritual Formation Goals
+- I. Consultation and Guidance (C&G)

 - II.
-Consultation and Guidance (C&G)
+Personal and Professional Formation Courses

 - III.
-Personal and Professional Formation Courses
+Internships by Degree Program

 - IV.
-Sites and Supervision

-- V. Evaluation and Feedback

-- VI.
 Professional Ethics

-- VII.
-Protection from Sexual Harassment
+- V. Protection from Sexual Harassment

-I. PERSONAL, PROFESSIONAL AND SPIRITUAL FORMATION GOALS
+PERSONAL, PROFESSIONAND SPIRITUAL FORMATION GOALS